crusoebirkhead/cv-project/README.md

 # cv-application
 First project using React.
-Utilizing components and ES6 modules.
+Utilizing components, state, and props.